 \subsection{Two-level system}

-We start from the condition of $\Omega_c=0$ and $\eta=1$ which makes the system is simplified to a two-level system.
-Since the two-level system does not couple to state $\left|s\right\rangle$, the FI is independent on $\gamma_{gs}$.
-In this case, the variable parameter of the spectral line shape is optical depth $\alpha$ only.
-Here we compare the behavior of FI for frequency estimation in both cases of quantum and classical cases in a two-level system with different optical depths, as shown in FIG.\ref{Fig5}.
+Starting with the conditions of $\Omega_c=0$ and $\eta=1$ which simplify the system into two-level system.
+Since the two-level system does not couple to the $\left|s\right\rangle$ state, the FI is independent on $\gamma_{gs}$.
+In this case, the variable parameter of the spectral line shape is the optical depth $\alpha$ only.
+Here we compare the behavior of FI for frequency estimation, in both the quantum and classical cases, in a two-level system with different optical depths, as shown in FIG.\ref{Fig5}.

-In frequency estimation, we consider Eq.\ref{FI1}, Eq.\ref{Fcd} and Eq.\ref{Fqd} for calculating $\mathcal{F}_c(\delta_{ge})$ and $\mathcal{F}_q(\delta_{ge})$.
-Notice that, since the structure of two-level absorption spectrum, we can see the FI for both cases are always zero at resonance point [due to $(\partial T/\partial\delta_{ge})^2|_{\delta_{ge}=0}=0$].
-This nature results that, for the cases of both quantum and classical in a two-level system, there is no information on resonance center, which means we always can not precisely estimate the frequency of the resonance in the two-level system by photon-counting measurement.
-On the other hand, different from the case of transmission estimation\cite{allen2020approaching}, since high $\alpha$ makes the curve of absorption spectrum become flat around resonance, the FI is eliminated in the high $\alpha$ case within a broader range.
+In the frequency estimation, we consider Eq.\ref{FI1}, Eq.\ref{Fcd} and Eq.\ref{Fqd} for calculating $\mathcal{F}_c(\delta_{ge})$ and $\mathcal{F}_q(\delta_{ge})$.
+Notice that, due to the structure of the two-level absorption spectrum, we can see that the FI for both cases are always zero at the point of resonance [due to $(\partial T/\partial\delta_{ge})^2|_{\delta_{ge}=0}=0$].
+This naturally results is no information on the resonance center, for both the quantum and classical cases in a two-level system, which means that we can never precisely estimate the frequency of the resonance in the two-level system by photon-counting measurement.
+On the other hand, unlike the case of transmission estimation \cite{allen2020approaching}, since the high $\alpha$ flattens the curve of the absorption spectrum around resonance, the FI is eliminated in the high $\alpha$ case within a broader range.

-Although the information can not be analyzed within high absorption region, we still can find two main peaks which dominate the structure of FI, furthermore, also shows the specialty for measuring the specific frequency by using quantum and classical methods.
-Now we discuss the behavior of those peaks of FI in the spectrum.
-In FIG.\ref{Fig5} (a) and (b), we can observe that the distance between two peaks is dependent on the optical depth.
-Since the high $\alpha$ broad the high absorption range, the spacing between two peaks increases as optical depth increases, and vice versa.
-In FIG.\ref{Fig6}, we show the density plot of FI for observing the continuous behavior of FI.
+Although the information cannot be analyzed within the high absorption region, we can still find two main peaks which dominate the structure of FI.
+Now we discuss the behavior of the FI peaks in the spectra.
+In FIG.\ref{Fig5} (a) and (b), we can observe that the distance between the two peaks is dependent on the optical depth.
+Since the high $\alpha$ broadens in the high absorption range, the spacing between two peaks increases as the optical depth increases, and vice versa.
+FIG.\ref{Fig6} shows a density plot of FI from which we can observe the continuous behavior of FI.